 Some insurance agents worked directly for insurance carriers, but these made up a small minority of positions: 5% for direct health and medical insurance carriers and 9% for direct carriers for all other types of insurance.

-When you are ready to begin your job search to become a life insurance agent, the StateRequirement jobs board can help connect you with potential employers, find the job that matches your skills, and propel you on the path to a rewarding career as a life insurance agent.
+When you are ready to begin your job search to become a life insurance agent, the StateRequirement Insurance Jobs Board can help connect you with potential employers, find the job that matches your skills, and propel you on the path to a rewarding career as a life insurance agent.